Skip to main content

 console.log(name); // ReferenceError

-In the above code the name variable can only be accessed inside the block.
-Change that variable declaration to use the var keyword and you'll see a completely different behaviour.
+The name variable can only be reached inside the block.
+Swap that declaration to var and you’ll see completely different behaviour.

-The const keyword works slightly differently than let.
-As its name suggest, the const keyword should be used for declaring constant variables – variables which references won't change – bearing in mind that const won't make variables immutable.
+The const keyword works a bit differently from let.
+As the name suggests, const is for declaring constant variables, variables whose references won’t change.
+Keep in mind though: const doesn’t make variables immutable.

 Mutable vs Immutable

-Mutable and immutable are important concepts in computer science – most of the time it's mentioned in conjunction with objects.
-Mutable simply means, changeable, immutable means unchangeable.
-So, if an object can be modified after its creation it is referred to as a mutable object.
-In JavaScript, custom objects (that is, objects created by you, the developer) are mutable, but there are some built-in types (like Number) that are immutable.
+Mutable and immutable are key concepts in computer science, most often mentioned alongside objects.
+Mutable simply means changeable; immutable means unchangeable.
+If an object can be modified after creation, it’s mutable.
+In JavaScript, custom objects (objects created by you) are mutable, but some built-in types (like Number) are immutable.

-If you want to make your object immutable you can use the Object.freeze() method in JavaScript.
+If you want to make your object immutable, you can use Object.freeze().

 Arrays and Objects

-Arrays are type of data structure that holds information.
-They are similar to a list, and they can store strings, numbers, Booleans and objects – don't forget a function is also an object in JavaScript.
+Arrays are data structures that hold information.
+They’re similar to a list and can store strings, numbers, booleans and objects (don’t forget, a function is also an object in JavaScript).

-Objects on the other hand are similar to real life ‘objects' – for example a car.
-A car has properties with some values, for example, it can be a red car.
-These properties define the characteristics of object.
+Objects are similar to real-life “objects” like a car.
+A car has properties with values: for example, it can be a red car.
+Those properties define the characteristics of the object.

-Another important and significant difference between let and const is that you cannot reassign the variable declared by const.
-Let's take a look at an example:
+Another significant difference between let and const: you can’t reassign a variable declared with const.
+Here’s an example:

 const name = 'Luke Skywalker';